zaczap/bios201/Workshop4/README.md

 ## Visualizing Peaks :mount_fuji:

-We will focus on the narrowPeak and broadPeak files.
-To learn about this format, read the [descriptions](https://genome.ucsc.edu/FAQ/FAQformat#format12).
+We will focus on the narrowPeak files.
+To learn about this format, read the [description](https://genome.ucsc.edu/FAQ/FAQformat#format12).

 To be able to visualize the narrowPeak files in UCSC Genome Browser, we have to add a line at the top of the file indicating the track type.
 We will also add a name.